thednainus/ERV_Simulations/README.md

 ___________________

-For reproduction or any form of use of these codes should be acknowledged.
+Reproduction or any form of use of these codes should be acknowledged.